-Wolf billed the Bank an aggregate of \$21,000 in fees for tax related services rendered to the Bank and its affiliates for each of the years ended December 31, 2004 and 2003, respectively.
+Wolf billed the Bank an aggregate of \$22,000 and \$21,000 in fees for tax related services rendered to the Bank and its affiliates for the fiscal years ended December 31, 2005 and 2004, respectively.
 These fees included the quarterly estimation of taxes due, the annual preparation of Federal and State tax returns for the Bank and its subsidiaries, and an annual tax planning meeting.